Find Out if the Nest Smart Thermostat is Compatible with Your HVAC System

 • Electricity

-Before you get a Nest, you can put your details into the Compatibility Checker to make sure you have a simple transition.
-Once you’ve confirmed it’s a fit, your Nest will lead you through compatibility and wiring during the setup process.
+Before you purchase a Nest, you can run the Compatibility Checker to make sure you have a simple transition.
+Once you’ve confirmed it’s a fit, your Nest will walk you through compatibility and wiring during the setup process.

-The Nest Learning Thermostat can run with the biggest types of home comfort systems, like heat pumps, furnaces and air conditioners.
-It also operates with extremely energy-efficient multistage systems, dual-fuel equipment, humidifiers and dehumidifiers, but you’ll often need a pro like Northglenn Heating & Air Conditioning, Inc. to do the complicated wiring and setup process.
+The Nest Learning Thermostat works with the widest range of home comfort equipment, such as heat pumps, furnaces and air conditioners.
+It also works with very energy-efficient multistage systems, dual-fuel equipment, humidifiers and dehumidifiers, but you’ll likely need a specialist like Northglenn Heating & Air Conditioning to do the in-depth wiring and setup procedures.

-If you’ve looked into the Nest, you’ve likely come across details about the C-wire, or common wire.
-This wire runs your smart thermostat when it can’t draw enough power from the other wires.
+If you’ve read up on the Nest, you’ve likely come across details about the C-wire, or common wire.
+This wire runs your smart thermostat when it can’t draw ample power from the other wires.

-If you don’t have a C-wire, it’s usually still okay to install a Nest.
-The company says its thermostats were created to require not much power.
-In most cases, this means they can work normally without this wire.
+If you don’t have a C-wire, it’s probably still ok to use a Nest.
+The company says its thermostats were created to use not much power.
+Most of the time, this means they can operate correctly without this wire.

-Have a smart thermostat without a C-wire and experiencing strange heating and cooling behavior?
-An HVAC specialist like Northglenn Heating & Air Conditioning, Inc. can put in a C-wire for you.
+Have a smart thermostat without a C-wire and noticing erratic heating and cooling behavior?
+An HVAC specialist like Northglenn Heating & Air Conditioning can add a C-wire for you.